 Access Council's graffiti removal contractor Urban Maintenance Systems (UMS) who will provide a professional removal service via an easy credit card transaction over the phone.
 Ph 9265 5811.

 If you have a painted or wooden fence, painting over graffiti is the most efficient and cost-effective option.
 When painting over graffiti test a small area and if the graffiti bleeds through the paint, use a sealant first.

 Graffiti on other properties

 You can report all graffiti to Council on 8571 1000 or submit a report form.
 Please make sure you include the closest address (eg property number, a landmark, park or street) and take note of the surface type and size of the graffiti.
 The more information you give, the quicker Council can act.
-Also report graffiti to the Police so they are aware of the issues and can take action.
+In addition, graffiti can be reported to the Police so they are aware of the issues.

 Council can provide community groups, businesses and residents the free use of a portable graffiti removal system (PRS) for one-off clean up or community days.
 For further information contact Council.